raspberrypi/documentation/installation/noobs.md

 ##### Mac OS

-The SD Association's Formatting Tool is also available for Mac users although the default OSX Disk Utility is also capable of formatting the entire disk (select the SD card volume and choose "Erase" with "MS-DOS" format).
+The SD Association's Formatting Tool is also available for Mac users, although the default OSX Disk Utility is also capable of formatting the entire disk (select the SD card volume and choose "Erase" with "MS-DOS" format).

 ##### Linux